fromage-fraser/dd-gui/README.md

   sends `open`, then the movement command in sequence.
 The parsed state is kept per room, with Mudlet mapper door data as a fallback when no current Exits line is available.
 If neither source has a state, it sends the normal movement command.
+Status gauges clamp GMCP current values to their reported maximums and keep their fills inside their parent panels.
 Enemy hitpoints are rendered in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes.

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect. `bootstrap()` is idempotent for the installed package version, so